-Above left: No luck finding shoes at the Florence Fred Meyer store, but afterwards we stopped at the Heceta Head
+Above right: No luck finding shoes at the Florence Fred Meyer store, but afterwards we stopped at the Heceta Head

 viewpoint north of town.
 Carole loves lighthouses and we explored several, including this one.

-Above center: We took a tour of the Heceta Head lighthouse.
+Above left: We took a tour of the Heceta Head lighthouse.
 Like all 10 other lighthouses on the Oregon coast,

 the light here is automatic so the lighthouse is no longer manned.